Welcome

 Nativity of our Lord Jesus Christ - painting at Infant Jesus Church, Ernakulam

 Christmas is not for faint-hearted and hopeless people.
 Christmas is not meant for people who do not desire to see great things in their lives.
-Christmas is not for those not ready to embrace change, flexibility, and openness to newness.
+Christmas is not for those who are unwilling to embrace change, flexibility, and openness to newness.
 Christmas is not meant for those who are fearful, diffident, lost in the little things that worry them, or lost in their smallness.
 Christmas is not meant for those, who have low self-confidence, are lazy and lack imagination.
 In other words, Christmas is for those who are courageous and hopeful people.
 Christmas is for those who desire to see great things in their lives.
 Christmas is for those who are looking for change, dynamism and openness to the greater things that happen in their lives.
 Christmas is for those who are confident, hardworking and who can imagine greater things in their own lives and the lives of those who are around them.

 1. Unforeseen Circumstances in Jesus' Birth